 After this, there is a button that will let you submit the request, where you will be guided through the activation process, we will require you to fill out all your User Profile information (if it's not filled yet) and enter your own PayPal account; this information is mandatory to get your Account Verified, and to activate your contribution service.
 Only verified accounts are able to use this feature.
 Finally, you will have to agree to the terms and conditions and then submit the form.
 Within 48 - 72 hours, you will receive an e-mail confirming or denying your account verification and contribution service request.

 Yes, is mandatory.
 You will need it since we will be transferring to that account only, all the contributions made by your readers.
-Unfortunately, there are no more options for receiving funds at the moment, however, we are working on this.
+We also accept Transferwise, Revolut, or bank accounts from the European Union, UK, Ecuador or Chile.

 We encourage all our users to make sure that the PayPal account entered in the User Profile is the one that belongs to you or an account that you have access to.
 We will remind you this at the moment of activating the service, however, Inkspired holds no liability for misspelled e-mail address entered as PayPal accounts.

 If your PayPal account gets blocked, unfortunately, we won't be able to assist you or provide any kind of support, as PayPal is a third-party service.
 You will need to contact PayPal directly.